Myopia, Hyperopia and Astigmatism

-If pain symptoms resolve and the patient subjectively feels better and objectively moves better, this outcome in no way justifies the perception of presence of an osteopathic lesion or somatic dysfunction, or changes the harm we might be inflicting by diagnosing and conveying those dysfunctions to the patient.
+If pain symptoms resolve and the patient subjectively feels better and objectively moves better, this outcome in no way justifies the perception of the presence of an osteopathic lesion or somatic dysfunction, or changes the harm we might be inflicting by diagnosing and conveying those dysfunctions to the patient.

 All Kinds of Awesome

 But that is what I used to do, and it led me to believe that not only was I incredibly skilled, but I was also just plain awesome.
 If everyone could just get some osteopathic treatment the inevitable conclusion would be … world peace.
-At the same time I dismissed the nagging discomfort that I could never be sure I was right.
+At the same time, I dismissed the nagging discomfort that I could never be sure I was right.
 The lesional actions or effects were so expansive and could be changed so easily depending on the situation that when in doubt all I had to do to better support the circumstances was … change them.

-Patient outcome might still be the same despite the amount of lesions I perceived or treated during any given session, but those patient outcomes were the good ones and they took up a vast amount of space in a cognitive bias loop that helped me stay awesome for a little while longer in the face of mounting contradictory evidence.
+Patient outcome might still be the same despite the number of lesions I perceived or treated during any given session, but those patient outcomes were the good ones and they took up a vast amount of space in a cognitive bias loop that helped me stay awesome for a little while longer in the face of mounting contradictory evidence.

-Outside the cognitive bias loop were the patient outcomes that were not changed by my awesomeness: the people who experienced pain after treatment and who continued to experience pain despite the amount of lesions I treated, and who eventually took their pain away – slightly poorer for experience, probably more frustrated and possibly with a more fragile concept of themselves – to try someone else.
+Outside the cognitive bias loop were the patient outcomes that were not changed by my awesomeness: the people who experienced pain after treatment and who continued to experience pain despite the number of lesions I treated, and who eventually took their pain away – slightly poorer for experience, probably more frustrated and possibly with a more fragile concept of themselves – to try someone else.

 Turn And Face the Strain …

 Perhaps that is why the cognitive dissonance of reading alternate perspectives and sometimes downright withering critique was not so much a disquiet to avoid, but an uncomfortable curiosity to be assuaged.
 It wasn’t just what was being said about osteopathy and massage therapy that got my attention, it was why.
 Why was the discourse in Soma Simple so unnerving?
 Why is the Facebook group Skeptical Massage Therapists so compelling and popular?
-Why are groups of manual therapists coming together to question their profession?3)PMMT&MLRG, PSiO, DNM, BPSfP, EPS to name a few Why do doctors and other medical professionals feel the need to band together against complimentary alternative medicine?
+Why are groups of manual therapists coming together to question their profession?PMMT&MLRG, PSiO, DNM, BPSfP, EPS to name a few Why do doctors and other medical professionals feel the need to band together against complimentary alternative medicine?